syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 ## Working with layout based text extraction

-You can extract text from the given PDF page based on its layout using ExtractText(bool) overload.
+You can extract text from the given PDF page based on its layout using [ExtractText(bool)](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ExtractText(Boolean).html) overload.
 In this method, the text is extracted in the layout as it is viewed in the reader application.

 Please refer the following code snippet to extract the text with layout.